jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The collision between early Earth and Theia was so massive it melted Earth's core for billions of years.
 Yet, even this massive collision was controlled by the natural laws the entire time.

 The Moon, though one of many moons in our solar system, becomes significant only through our interactions with it.
-It causes our oceans tides, illuminates the night, has mysterious phases, and could be colonized.
+It causes our ocean's tides, illuminates the night, has mysterious phases, and could be colonized.
 These opportunities and obstacles in our path transform it from a distant object into a component of our game board of survival.

 The game board is thus an emergent property.
 A place where the natural laws of physics, astronomy, chemistry, geology, and biology make a universe all around us.
 But only when we encounter this universe as a means of survival does our game board emerge.